GSA/idmanagement.gov/_who/pacs-procurements.md

 <tr>
   <td colspan="7">
   <ul>
-	<li>When documenting PACS requirements, it’s critical to solicit input from your stakeholders.</li>
+	<li>When documenting PACS requirements, it is critical to solicit input from your stakeholders.</li>
 	<li>Organize requirements into clear categories (for example, technical, performance, and operational) to help stakeholders give targeted feedback.</li>
   </ul>
   </td>